timelsass/wp-php-version-check/README.md

 -------------------------------------------

+What does it do?
+If an environment does not meet the minimum PHP or WordPress version requirements, the plugin is deactivated and an error admin notice is shown in the admin dashboard.
+The notice informs the user of the minimum requirements, and their current versions of WordPress and PHP so they can change their environment to satisfy the plugin's version requirements.
+If the user activates the plugin through WP-CLI then a WP-CLI Warning is displayed informing them of the same information.

+## Installation

 Using composer, you can get started quickly:

 ```php
 $ composer require timelsass/wp-php-version-check
 ```

+## Usage

 We aren't going to be using the autoloader for this package because WordPress supports PHP 5.2 as a minimum, and this is just a single class.
 In your code you would add to your main plugin file after the headers, something like this: